Ian Brennan (music producer): Writing

 At age 19, Brennan's poetry was published for the first time in an anthology (Fineline Thunder) curated by his adult-school creative writing workshop instructor, Betty Solomon.
 He was published again that same year in the Berkeley poetry journal, Agape.

-He has written about music for The Guardian, NPR, Guitar Player, Sound on Sound, Chicago Tribune, BOMB, Pollstar, Modern Drummer, American Songwriter, Talkhouse, Huck, Songlines, The Quietus, No Depression (magazine), The Vinyl District, Afropop Worldwide, Quincy Jones' Qwest TV, Fretboard Journal, SonicScoop, Perceptive Travel, Flood Magazine, Zero, and Tape Op.
+He has written about music for The Guardian, NPR, Guitar Player, Sound on Sound, Chicago Tribune, CounterPunch.
+BOMB, Pollstar, Modern Drummer, American Songwriter, Talkhouse, Huck, Songlines, The Quietus, No Depression (magazine), The Vinyl District, Afropop Worldwide, Quincy Jones' Qwest TV, Fretboard Journal, SonicScoop, Perceptive Travel, Flood Magazine, Zero, and Tape Op.

 In 2011, he published a book on anger, Anger Antidotes.
 A follow-up, Hate-less, was issued in 2014.

 In 2015, his semi-autobiographical novella, Sister Maple Syrup Eyes, was published, after working on drafts of it for over 25 years.
 It deals with the aftermath of the sexual assault of a partner, a trauma he experienced at age 21.
 Readers+Writers journal praised it, "A beautiful book.
 Achingly beautiful."
 And Louder Than War states it is, "….alive with the energy of an eye-witness."
 Small Press Picks noted, "In vividly re-creating Kristian's personal journey, Brennan offers a layered and moving exploration of the truth…"

 His fourth book was How Music Dies (or Lives): Field-recording and the Battle For Democracy in the Arts.
 In it he explores concerns related to the continuing domination of English language media across the planet, and details how recording technology can lead to more lifeless results as well as centralization of content.
 LargeHearted Boy calls it "…one of the most thought-provoking books on modern music that I have ever read."

 His fifth book, Silenced by Sound: the Music Meritocracy Myth, was published in the fall of 2019.

 In 2020, Brennan co-authored Negretta: Baci Razzisti with his wife, Marilena Umuhoza Delli.
 The book is based on Delli's life growing-up in Italy's most conservative region with an immigrant mother from Rwanda.

-Brennan has hosted book events with the disability rights activist Judith E. Heumann (featured in the Academy Award nominated documentary Crip Camp); tech visionary Jaron Lanier; David Harrington (Kronos Quartet); feminist scholar Silvia Federici; Ted Hughes Award winning, deaf poet, Raymond Antrobus; and music producer Joe Boyd (Nick Drake, Billy Bragg, Toots and the Maytals).
+Brennan has hosted book events with the disability rights activist Judith E. Heumann (featured in the Academy Award nominated documentary Crip Camp); tech visionary Jaron Lanier; David Harrington (Kronos Quartet); feminist scholar Silvia Federici; Ted Hughes Award winning, deaf poet, Raymond Antrobus; crime novelist Gary Phillips (writer); and music producer Joe Boyd (Nick Drake, Billy Bragg, Toots and the Maytals).

-His seventh book, Muse-Sick: a music manifesto in fifty-nine notes, was published by PM Press in October 2021.
+Muse-Sick: a music manifesto in fifty-nine notes, was published by PM Press in October 2021.

+In 2023, Brennan co-authored another Italian language book, Pizza Mussolini, with Marilena Umuhoza Delli.

+Missing Music: stories from where the dirt roads end, was published in March 2024 with PM Press.

+His latest book is Peace by Peace: 99 Steps Toward Violence Prevention & De-escalation, published in January 2025.